davidtsadler/ebay-sdk-php/docs/guide/credentials.rst

 Creating a custom provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Credential providers are functions that when invoked return an object that implements the ``DTS\eBaySDK\Interfaces\CredentialsInterface`` interface or that will return an ``\InvalidArgumentException`` instance upon failure.
+Credential providers are functions that when invoked return an object that implements the ``DTS\eBaySDK\Credentials\CredentialsInterface`` interface or that will return an ``InvalidArgumentException`` instance upon failure.

 A best practice for creating providers is to create a function that is invoked to create the actual credential provider.
 As an example, here's the source of the ``env`` provider (slightly modified for example purposes).
 Notice that it is a function that returns the actual provider function.
 This allows you to easily compose credential providers and pass them around as values.